What is ISPS Code?

 Here below are the specifics to which the Code covers, namely:

-1. The following types of ships engaged on international voyages:
+- The following types engaged in international voyages:

-• cargo ships, including high-speed craft, of 500 gross tonnage and upwards; and
+- cargo carriers, including high-speed craft, of 500 gross tonnage and upwards; and

-Do note that cargo ships, as per SOLAS definition, is any ship which is not a passenger ship.
+Do note that a cargo ship, as per SOLAS definition, is any carrier that is not a passenger vessel.

 ISPS Code for Ships